Wallis Annenberg Wildlife Crossing: Funding campaign

-In 2014, the National Wildlife Federation and the Santa Monica Mountains Fund joined forces with the #SaveLACougars campaign to raise money for the project.
-P-22 was the inspiration for the funding drive and became the poster puma for the promotion.
-P-22 was a mountain lion that survived crossing two freeways, the 101 and the 405, to reach Griffith Park at the easterly end of the Santa Monica Mountains and became a celebrity.
+In 2014, the National Wildlife Federation, the Santa Monica Mountains Fund, and the #SaveLACougars campaign began to raise money for the project.
+The inspiration for the project, as well as the funding drive's "poster puma", was P-22, a mountain lion that survived crossing two freeways, the 101 and the 405, to reach Griffith Park at the easterly end of the Santa Monica Mountains.
+P-22 became a local celebrity; his death in 2022 would further stimulate awareness and funds for the campaign.

 In 2014, the California Wildlife Conservation Board gave a $650,000 grant to the Resource Conservation District of the Santa Monica Mountains for the design of the crossing.

 In 2015, the California Coastal Commission gave a $1 million grant to Caltrans for environmental assessment.
 Private donors were encouraged to contribute.
 The project stalled for years due to lack of funding.
-In May 2021, the Annenberg Foundation offered a $25M challenge grant for the project, with $35M needed to unlock the grant.
-As of mid-April 2022, donations totaled more than $87 million with more than 5,000 individuals, foundations, agencies and businesses contributing expertise and donations.
+In May 2021, the Annenberg Foundation pledged to donate another $25 million once the project raised $35 million.
+As of mid-April 2022, donations totaled more than $87 million, with more than 5,000 people, foundations, agencies, and businesses contributing expertise and donations.

 The project costs around $90 million, with funding from private donations covering about 60% and the rest coming from public funds set aside for conservation purposes.

 Construction

 A groundbreaking ceremony was held on Earth Day in April 2022 with Governor Gavin Newsom, Wallis Annenberg, wildlife biologists and members of the public along with local, state and federal legislators.
 Caltrans set the beginning of construction for spring 2022 with construction to be completed within two years.
-Initial work included relocation of public utilities.
+Initial work included moving public utilities.
+As of October 2025, the work is expected to finish by fall of 2026.